matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 - agree to terms of services and privacy policies (`m.login.terms`, [MSC1692](https://github.com/matrix-org/matrix-doc/pull/1692))
 - TOTP/2FA (`m.login.totp`, [MSC2271](https://github.com/matrix-org/matrix-doc/pull/2271))

-All of this can be done by the authentication server without any modification to the specification.
+All of this can be done by the OpenID Provider without any modification to the specification.

 ### Replacement of UIA

 Some API endpoints use User-Interactive Authentication to perform some higher-privileged operations, like deleting a device or adding a 3PID.
 An equivalent behaviour can be achieved by temporarily upgrade the client authorization with additional scopes.

-Whenever the client ask for a token (either with a refresh token or by initiating a authorization code flow) the authentication server returns the list of scopes for which the token is valid.
+Whenever the client ask for a token (either with a refresh token or by initiating a authorization code flow) the OP returns the list of scopes for which the token is valid.
 This helps client track what scopes they currently have access to, and let them upgrade temporarily a token with additional scopes to perform privileged actions.
-The authorization server can also downgrade the scopes of a session after a certain time by returning a reduced list of scopes when refreshing the token.
+The OP can also downgrade the scopes of a session after a certain time by returning a reduced list of scopes when refreshing the token.
 The scope definitions are out of scope of this MSC and are defined in [MSC2967](https://github.com/matrix-org/matrix-doc/pull/2967).

 ### User registration